Improved explicit upper bounds for the Cap Set Problem: An optimal solution to the linear program

 \section{An optimal solution to the linear program}

 The key idea of the proof is by induction.
-The strategy is that we first prove if $(t_0, t_1,\cdots, t_{2n}) $ is a solution to the Linear Program, we can find a better solution which satisfies $t_i = 0$ for all $i>n$.
+The strategy is that we first prove if $(t_0, t_1,\cdots, t_{2n}) $ is a solution to the Linear Program, then we can find a better solution which satisfies $t_i = 0$ for all $i>n$.
 Assume now we have a solution with the property that $t_i = 0$ for all $i>n$, then we show that we can find a better solution such that $t_n = 0$.
-After that we proceed further and show that for some $i<n$, we can still find a better solution with more $t_i$ zeros, and finally we get the claimed optimal solution.
+Then we proceed further and show that for $i<n$, we can still find a better solution with more $t_i$ equal to zero.
+Finally we get the claimed optimal solution.

 \begin{prop} If $(t_0, t_1,\cdots, t_{2n}) $ is a solution to the Linear Program, then we can find a better solution with the property that $t_{2n}=0$. \end{prop}

 \begin{proof} Assume $t_{2n}=\epsilon>0$, the only constraint containing $t_{2n}$ is: